akshell/docs/ref/ak/aspect.rst

 weave() Function
 ================

-.. function:: weave(aspectClass, holder, func, advice, directly=false)
+.. function:: weave(aspectClass, holder, names, advice, directly=false)

    Weave *advice* to the functions of the *holder* object (if *directly* is ``false`` and *holder* is a ``function``, use the ``holder.prototype`` object instead).
-The behavior of ``weave()`` depends on the type of *func* argument; it could be:
+The behavior of ``weave()`` depends on the type of *names* argument; it could be:

    ``string``
-      Interpret *func* as a name of the function to be weaved; return an :class:`Aspect` object.
+      Interpret *names* argument as a name of the only function to be weaved; return an :class:`Aspect` object.

    ``Array``
-      Interpret *func* as a list of names of the functions to be weaved;
+      Interpret *names* as a list of names of the functions to be weaved;
       return an :class:`AspectArray` object.

    ``RegExp``
-      Interpret *func* as a pattern which the function properties of the holder object should match to to be weaved; return an :class:`AspectArray` object.
+      Interpret *names* as a pattern which the function properties of the holder object should match to to be weaved; return an :class:`AspectArray` object.